API

 Quick start

-A minimal hosted flow is: provision a key, export it into your shell, then create and search memories.
+A minimal mem9.ai flow is: provision a key, export it into your shell, then create and search memories.
+For self-hosting, keep the same paths and replace the base URL.

 1. Provision a new API key with `POST /v1alpha1/mem9s`.